Creating a Safe Outdoor Dining Experience This Winter

 Safety Recommendations

-First and foremost, eateries need to ensure they are maintaining an environment that is as safe as possible.
-Guidelines from the Centers for Disease Control and Prevention (CDC), as well as local regulations, serve as an important point of reference for restaurants and bars.
+First and foremost, eateries need to ensure they maintain a safe environment.
+Guidelines from the Centers for Disease Control and Prevention (CDC) and local regulations serve as essential reference points for restaurants and bars.

 • Social distancing.
-However a restaurant or bar is able to operate, inside dining or outside, social distancing is an important safety measure.
+However a restaurant or bar can operate, inside dining or outside, social distancing is a crucial safety measure.
 Tables should have at least six feet of space between them.

 • Limited capacity.
-Social distancing can also be supported by limiting capacity.
-Smaller groups of people are easier to adequately space out within a restaurant or on its patio.
+Limiting capacity can also support social distancing.
+Smaller groups of people are more accessible to adequately space out within a restaurant or on its patio.

 • Masking.
-The CDC recommends the employees of bars and restaurants wear facemasks and recommends customers wear masks when they are not eating or drinking.
+The CDC recommends that bar and restaurant employees wear facemasks and that customers wear masks when they are not eating or drinking.

 • Outdoor seating.
-Adequate ventilation and air flow help to reduce the risk of COVID-19 transmission, which makes outdoor seating a safer option.
+Adequate ventilation and airflow help reduce the risk of COVID-19 transmission, making outdoor seating a safer option.

 Outdoor Challenges

-While eating and drinking outdoors was an easy solution in the balmy months of summer, winter brings a new set of challenges.
+While eating and drinking outdoors was an easy solution in the balmy months of summer, winter brings new challenges.

 • Temperature.
 In areas with mild winters, customers might be able to wear a few extra layers and still enjoy outdoor seating.
-In other areas with harsher winters, restaurants are faced with the question of creating an outdoor environment warm enough to attract customers.
+In other areas with harsher winters, restaurants must create an outdoor environment warm enough to attract customers.

 Outdoor Solutions